 Now start configuring and make sure it is a simple process so your customers can get hold of an amazing experience.

-Add upsell or down-sell
+Add Upsell or Down-Sell

 If you want to enable this system for your customers then go to Add new setup then select a template for your upsell or down-sell.
-Just go to Offer page settings – Shortcodes, and you’ll find two links there which will correspond to your customers.
+Just go to Offer page settings – Shortcodes, and you’ll find two links there that will correspond to your customers.

 You can input your offers there so your customer will get two options, either they will accept or decline the offer.
 If they say yes then they will be charged and if they say no then their products will be removed from the cart.